PeterStaev/nativescript-folding-list-view/README.md

 * **backViewColor** - *Color*
 Gets or sets the color that will be displayed during the unfolding animation of the cell.

+* **toggleMode** - *boolean*
+Gets or sets whether the control will work in toggle mode.
+If set to true only a single cell can be expanded and if the user tries to expand another cell the first one will get folded.

 * **itemTemplateSelector** - *Function | string*
 This can be either a function that should return a string representing the template key to use, or it can be a string of a property which value will be pulled from the binding context for the current item.
 Note that the same template key will be used to pull the template for **both** the foreground and container views.